 When you start developing your self-awareness to identify your limited beliefs, you can take the same situation and create an opportunity for improvement.
 Doing so will empower you to problem solve, rather than limiting yourself to grow.

-If everyone on the team is open to do the same, then your team will be evolve into a high-functioning team.
+If everyone on the team is open to doing the same, then your team will evolve into a high-functioning team.

 Leaders can also inspire their team by encouraging them to get their work done and brag about it to the whole company.
 The more a leader encourages their team with a positive leadership style to stretch and break through those limiting beliefs, the more effective and productive a team will become.

 There are two key self-limiting beliefs that can hurt your team.
 Let’s start breaking them down to help create a better and more productive workplace for your entire team.